 Keeping your baby’s breath hydrated: Use a sharp blade to cut an inch off the end of the stems and immediately place them into a sterilized container with about 4 inches of lukewarm water.
-It is also recommended that you use a flower-food solution to provide the baby’s breath with the proper nutrition.
+Try and use a flower-food solution to provide the baby’s breath with proper nutrition.
 Everybody’s gotta eat, even flowers!

 Caution: When kept in a refrigerator, baby’s breath can contract the fungal disease Botrytis, which is a gray mold.
 To reduce the risk, the flowers themselves should not be wet, just the stems.
-Also, please don’t leave the in a plastic bag.
-It will drastically alter the humidity and cause them to spoil.
+Also, don’t leave them in a plastic bag, as this will drastically alter the flower’s humidity levels and cause them to spoil!

-Reducing the Ethylene Sensitivity: When baby’s breath is exposed to ethylene, it will quickly begin to wilt because it is extremely sensitive to this gas.
-Before you purchase your baby’s breath, double check with the seller that an ethylene inhibitor was administered at the farm prior to or during the shipping process.
+Reducing the Ethylene Sensitivity: When baby’s breath is exposed to ethylene, it will quickly begin to wilt because it is extremely susceptible to this gas.
+Before you purchase your baby’s breath, double-check with the seller that an ethylene inhibitor was administered at the farm prior to or during the shipping process.
 Fruits, vegetables, decaying flowers, and foliage, as well as automobile exhaust and cigarette smoke all give off ethylene gas and can have a negative effect on your baby’s breath.

 Florists often cultivate this plant for its uses in arrangements.
 There are many reasons it is used to create bouquets or centerpieces.
-It is rarely used as a focal point in any vases or arrangements.
+It’s rarely used as a focal point in any vases or arrangements.

-The most common use is as a filler for any bouquet or gift basket.
-This is because the delicate blossoms spread and fill in bare spots.
-It allows the other flowers to stand out more as it appears subtle.
+The most common use is as a filler for any bouquet or gift basket, as the delicate blossoms spread out and fill in any bare spots.
+It allows the other flowers to stand out more as it is quite a subtle bloom.

-This is common for table arrangements as it can fill in empty areas.
+Baby’s breath is quite common for table arrangements, in particular, as it can fill in empty areas.
 Examples may include one or two large blooms surrounded by gypsophila.
-The flowers may also be placed around candles or other centerpieces.
+The flowers can also be arranged around candles or other centerpieces.

 Another popular use is to dry flowers for use in dried arrangements.
-These last a long time without losing color or becoming too brittle.
-This makes baby’s breath a versatile plant for florists and gardeners.
+These arrangements last a long time without losing color or becoming too brittle, making baby’s breath a versatile plant for florists and gardeners alike.

 Our guided experience helps you send a one-of-a-kind arrangement perfect for every occasion.